Quantization robustness from dense representations of sparse functions in high-capacity kernel associative memory: Discussion

 \subsection{Revisiting Biological Plausibility}

-The holographic and low-precision nature of the KLR representation resonates strongly with principles of neural coding in the brain.
-Biological systems must operate robustly with noisy, low-precision synaptic components~\cite{Rieke1999}; for instance, hippocampal synapses are estimated to have a precision of only a few bits~\cite{Bartol2015}.
-Our results show that the combination of a dense, distributed code (holographic) and a low-precision, digital format (2-bit quantization) provides a powerful solution.
-While the KLR learning algorithm itself is not biologically plausible, the resulting geometric structure, namely a bimodal, fault-tolerant weight distribution, may represent a convergent solution that both artificial and biological learning systems have discovered.
+The holographic and low-precision characteristics of the KLR representation are consistent with several principles of neural coding in biological systems.
+Neural systems are thought to operate robustly despite noisy and low-precision synaptic components~\cite{Rieke1999}; for example, hippocampal synapses have been estimated to possess a precision of only a few bits~\cite{Bartol2015}.
+Our results suggest that the combination of a dense and distributed representation (holographic) with a low-precision digital format (e.g., 2-bit quantization) provides a robust mechanism for memory representation.

+Although the KLR learning algorithm itself is not biologically plausible, the resulting geometric structure, namely a bimodal and fault-tolerant weight distribution, may reflect a convergent solution shared by both artificial and biological learning systems.